RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/Navbar.md

 ## Overview

-The `Navbar` component is a React-based front-end module designed to provide a navigation bar for an academic institution's automation system (e.g., IIT Guwahati).
+The `Navbar` component is a React-based front-end module designed to provide a navigation bar for our academic institution's automation system.
 It displays the institution's logo, a title ("Institute Automation"), and a logout button.
 The component integrates with a backend API for logout functionality, uses **React Router** for navigation, **Axios** for HTTP requests, and **Tailwind CSS** for styling.
 The logout action clears user data and redirects to the login page.

 ## Dependencies